rokucommunity/rooibos/docs/index.md

 end function
 ```

 Paremeterized tests accept any valid json.
 However, the number of top level items in the params array must match the amount of arguments for your test method.
-If they don't the TestCase will fail.
+If they don't the test will fail.

 #### Advanced paramter directives